 In support of the health and safety of our students and university community, all Mason Professional Education courses are being delivered in virtual formats now through May 2021.
 We are fully operational and courses will begin on their scheduled start date.
 Register today!

-Paralegal Webinar – On-Demand
+Paralegal Webinar – February 24 (Recorded)

 Employment for paralegals is projected to grow much faster than average, as employers try to reduce costs by hiring paralegals to perform tasks once done by lawyers.*